MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 ### Stack Judging

 This is where the business happens!
 Once a judge has evaluated a batch of projects (color coded for their convenience), all they have to do is assign their Borda Count scores within this tab.
-The cumulative scores are horzontally tallied in column D, and winners are automatically displayed in the aptly named **Winners** tab.
+The cumulative scores are horizontally tallied in column D, and winners are automatically displayed in the aptly named **Winners** tab.

 It's recommended that this whole process is demonstrated to judges in advance of the judging phase and that a few organizers make themselves available to the judges throughout the process in order to help troubleshoot any issues that may arise.
 Additionally, an accompanying [slide deck or document](https://docs.google.com/document/d/1-2GVFI4opJPHu-_ZCM92wiGmkTORW5TTtWMx0-QpIe8) which details how judging ought to take place should also be provided to judges.